Brilliant (gemstone cut)

-A brilliant is a diamond or other gemstone cut in a particular form with numerous facets so as to have exceptional brilliance.
-The shape resembles that of a cone and provides maximized light return through the top of the diamond.
+A brilliant is a diamond or other gemstone cut in a particular form with 57-58 facets so as to have exceptional brilliance.
+The word 'brilliant' is also used for a diamond cut in this fashion.
+The underside is conical, a shape that provides maximal light return through the top of the diamond.

-Even with modern techniques, the cutting and polishing of a diamond crystal always results in a dramatic loss of weight; rarely is it less than 50%.
+Even with modern techniques, the cutting and polishing of a diamond crystal always results in a dramatic loss of weight; rarely is this loss less than 50%.
 The round brilliant cut is preferred when the crystal is an octahedron, as often two stones may be cut from one such crystal.
-Oddly shaped crystals such as macles are more likely to be cut in a fancy cut—that is, a cut other than the round brilliant—which the particular crystal shape lends itself to.
+Oddly-shaped crystals such as macles are more likely to be cut in a fancy cut—that is, a cut other than the round brilliant—which the particular crystal shape lends itself to.

+Origin and etymology

+The earliest diamond cutting techniques were simply to polish the natural shape of rough diamonds, often octahedral crystals.
+Around the 1500s, polishing and cutting inventions made it possible to shape diamonds better, cut facets and make the stones sparkle more.
+By 1750, a round cut called Old European cut had developed.
+It was improved into the Circular (or Transitional) brilliant around 1880, to be finalized as the modern round brilliant cut in 1950.

+As brilliant cut diamonds became more popular, the term 'brilliant' transitioned from being just the name of a style to cut a gemstone, to be used as a common name or abbreviation for 'round brilliant cut diamonds'.